microsoft/winget-create/README.md

 For your convenience, **WingetCreate** can be acquired a number of ways.

 ### Install from the github repo ###
-The **Windows Package Manager Manifest Creator** is available for download from the [Winget-Create](https://github.com/microsoft/winget-create/releases) repository.
+The **Windows Package Manager Manifest Creator** is available for download from the [winget-create](https://github.com/microsoft/winget-create/releases) repository.
 To install the package, simply click the the MSIX file in your browser.
 Once it has downloaded, click open.

 ### Install with Windows Package Manager ###
-winget install wingetcreate
+`winget install wingetcreate`

 ## Using Windows Package Manager Manifest Creator